"Viki has changed my life! No joke; I have incredibly sensitive shoulder and elbow joints.

 traditional Pilates session or a total HIP Pilates experience can be taught in 50mins.

-HIP (High Intensity Power) Pilates at the Claire Dobinson School of Dancing in Rowsley
+HIP (High Intensity Power) Pilates at the Claire Dobinson School of Dancing in Rowsley and at Northern Ballet Academy.

 Pilates keeps muscles stronger so that they are in tip-top condition ahead of surgery.